VA Home Loan Calculator

 Active duty military members and veterans can use this calculator to quickly estimate their loan funding fee and the monthly loan payments on their mortgage.

-Current Ashburn 30-YR Fixed Mortgage Rates
+Current Cambridge 30-YR Fixed Mortgage Rates

-The following table highlights current Ashburn VA mortgage rates available to active duty military, honorably discharged veterans and their spouses.
+The following table highlights current Cambridge VA mortgage rates available to active duty military, honorably discharged veterans and their spouses.
 By default 30-year purchase loans are displayed.
 Clicking on the refinance button switches loans to refinance.
 Other loan adjustment options including price, down payment, home location, credit score, term & ARM options are available for selection in the filters area at the top of the table.

 The Fundamental Guide to Understanding VA Loans